There are certain steps you can take to stay safe and prevent yourself becoming a victim of crime.

 You should regularly get a copy of your credit file and check it for entries you don’t recognise.
 Callcredit, Equifax and Experian can all provide your credit file.

-Herts Police provide information on bogus callers and home security.
+Herts Police provide information on annoying phone calls or unwanted visits and home security.

 Hertfordshire Constabulary has a dedicated team of officers who investigate distraction burglary; when someone gains access to your property under false pretences and attempts to distract you while they carry out a burglary.
 The team is called Operation Manhunt and their work has helped to drastically reduce incidents across the county.